airshipit/hostconfig-operator/README.md

 ## How to Run

 ## Approach 1
-If Kubernetes setup is not available please refer to README.md in k8s folder to bring up the kubernetes setup.
+If Kubernetes setup is not available please refer to README.md in kubernetes folder to bring up the kubernetes setup.
 It uses Vagrant and Virtual Box to bring up 1 master and 2 worker node VMs

 After the VMs are up and running, connect to master node